Prasadayus/Art-Style-Classification-Image-Similarity-with-Fine-Tuning/README.md

 #### Preprocessing

-The preprocessing steps for the National Gallery of Art dataset are provided in the `nga_dataset_preparation.ipynb` notebook.
+The preprocessing steps for the National Gallery of Art dataset are detailed in the `nga_dataset_preparation.ipynb` notebook.
+Due to preprocessing—such as removing corrupted, duplicate, or low-quality images, and ensuring consistent metadata—the final usable dataset from the National Gallery of Art is significantly smaller.
+This reduction in data volume is necessary to maintain data quality and integrity for deep learning tasks, but it also means the dataset is not large enough for effective model training or fine-tuning.
+As a result, models are fine-tuned on the larger WikiArt dataset and then used for feature extraction and similarity retrieval on the NGA dataset.

 ---